Coralie Simmons

-Coralie Denise Simmons (born March 1, 1977) is an American water polo player, who won the silver medal at the 2000 Summer Olympics.
+Coralie Denise Simmons (born March 1, 1977) is an American water polo player, who competed for UCLA and won the silver medal in Women's Water Polo at the 2000 Summer Olympics in Sydney.
 In 2001, she won the Peter J. Cutino Award, presented annually to the top American collegiate water polo player.
-Simmons is currently in her third season as the women's water polo coach at the University of California, Berkeley, after nine seasons as the head coach at Sonoma State University.
-She was born in Hemet, California.

-Simmons joined other UCLA Bruins, Natalie Golda (2005), Kelly Rulon (2007), and Courtney Mathewson (2008), as the school's four woman Peter J. Cutino Award winners, all coached by Adam Krikorian.
-She was also named as an assistant coach to the USA Water Polo Women’s Senior National Team for the 2009 FINA World Championships.
+Since graduating UCLA in 2001, she has played professional water polo in Greece, and coached Water Polo at the University of California Berkeley in 2015, and Sonoma State.